-- the provision of member services, to support individuals throughout their careers with a wide range of valuable benefits including; events, market place of services and professional services, newsletters, business magazine, mentoring service, helplines offering advice on legal, licensing, financial and general business issues - through the BIIAB, the awarding body of the BII, provision of qualifications for learners working in, or planning to work in the hospitality industry and recently other industries outside the hospitality industry - provision of PEAT (Pre-Entry Awareness Training) for new industry entrants before they sign an agreement with a pub company or brewery, providing all the information they require to ensure they understand their legal and operational responsibilities - provision of support for industry initiatives including - running administrative services for the Pub Governing Body (PGB), the Pub Independent Rent Review Scheme (PIRRS) and the Pub Independent Conciliation and Arbitration Service (PICAS) - providing day to day support and running administrative services for the successful Best Bar None Professional & Safer Venues scheme.
+- the provision of member services, to support individuals throughout their careers with a wide range of valuable benefits including; events, access to trusted market place partners with products and services, regular member emails, online business resources & helpguides, business magazine, mentoring service, expert helplines offering advice on legal, licensing, HR & employment law, Landlord & Pubco tenant support. - through the BIIAB, the awarding body of the BII, provision of qualifications and apprenticeships for learners working in, or planning to work in the hospitality industry and other industries outside the hospitality industry in particular the care sector - provision of PEAT (Pre-Entry Awareness Training) for new industry entrants before they sign an agreement with a pub company or brewery, providing information they need to consider in particular their legal and operational responsibilities - provision of support for industry initiatives including - running administrative services for the Pub Governing Body (PGB), the Pub Independent Rent Review Scheme (PIRRS) and the Pub Independent Conciliation and Arbitration Service (PICAS) - providing day to day support and running administrative services for the successful Best Bar None Professional & Safer Venues scheme.
 The BBN scheme promotes and maintains an inclusive national Awards Scheme for all licensed premises across England, Wales, Scotland and Northern Ireland.
-The schemes' aim is to promote responsible management and operation of alcohol licensed premises, improve standards in the night time economy, and reduce alcohol related crime and disorder in a town centre by building a positive relationship between the licensed trade, police and local authorities. - supporting PASS, the UK's national proof of age accreditation scheme, endorsed by the Home Office, the Association of Chief Police Officers (ACPO), the Security Industry Authority (SIA) and the Trading Standards Institute (TSI). - supporting Perceptions, an industry-wide group working to improve the recruitment, retention and training of staff at all levels throughout the industry.
+The schemes' aim is to promote responsible management and operation of alcohol licensed premises, improve standards in the night time economy, and reduce alcohol related crime and disorder in a town centre by building a positive relationship between the licensed trade, police and local authorities. - supporting PASS, the UK's national proof of age accreditation scheme, endorsed by the Home Office, the Association of Chief Police Officers (ACPO), the Security Industry Authority (SIA) and the Trading Standards Institute (TSI).